-The British Go Association exists to promote and support the playing of the Oriental board game Go in the United Kingdom.
+The British Go Association exists to promote and support the playing of the Oriental board game Go in the United Kingdom, and has done so since about 1953.

 We play an active part in the European Go Federation (EGF) , taking a turn to be the host to the annual European Go Congress and other events, and are also a member of the International Go Federation (IGF) .

 We have around 500 members, and there are many more who play regularly but are not members (sadly).
 However, we do have pictures of some of them, including those who attend tournaments most, or are on the Association Council and Committees.

 There are Go clubs meeting in all parts of the country regularly or irregularly.
 Most, of course, welcome new players and visitors, but check that a meeting is actually going ahead before attending.
 Find your closest one on our map .

 Go clubs find having their own web page is very useful at attracting new players and visitors.
 We offer free web space to affiliated clubs, if they cannot host a page themselves.
 Club sites contain meeting information and directions, a flavour of the club, plus any special activities being run.

 We publish the British Go Journal (a print magazine produced four times per year), provide a news feed and send out a monthly electronic Newsletter to our members.

 Of course, we also publish a website that you're reading!

 In addition to our monthly electronic newsletter we provide three email discussion lists: one for general discussion, one for debate about how we're run, and one for organisers of youth Go.
 Here is how to join .